Nick Rakocevic: College career

 Rakocevic averaged 5.2 points and 4.2 rebounds per game as a freshman at USC, serving as a part-time starter.
 On March 13, 2018, he recorded 24 points and a career-high 19 rebounds in a 103–98 double overtime win over UNC Asheville.
 He grabbed the most rebounds by a USC player in a game since David Bluthenthal in 2000.
 As a sophomore, Rakocevic averaged 8.1 points and 6.2 rebounds per game, shooting 62.7 percent, the second-highest field goal percentage in program history.
 In his junior season, he averaged 14.7 points, 9.3 rebounds and 1.4 blocks per game.
 Rakocevic was a two-time Pac-12 Player of the Week and was named All-Pac-12 Honorable Mention.
 On November 12, 2019, he tied his career-high of 27 points, grabbed 16 rebounds and reached 1,000 career points, in an 84–66 victory over South Dakota State.
 As a senior, Rakocevic averaged 10.5 points and 8.3 rebounds per game.

 Professional career

-On September 16, 2020, Rakocevic signed his first professional contract with the Zhejiang Golden Bulls of the Chinese Basketball Association (CBA).
+In September 2020, Rakocevic signed with the Zhejiang Golden Bulls of the Chinese Basketball Association (CBA).
+He played two seasons for the Golden Bulls in 2020–21 and 2021–22.

-In August 2022, he signed with the Magnolia Hotshots of the Philippine Basketball Association (PBA) as the team's import for the 2022–23 PBA Commissioner's Cup.
+In August 2022, Rakocevic signed with the Magnolia Hotshots of the Philippine Basketball Association (PBA) as the team's import for the 2022–23 PBA Commissioner's Cup.
+He played 17 games for the Hotshots between September 28 and December 21.
+In April 2023, he re-joined the Zhejiang Golden Bulls for the rest of the 2022–23 CBA season.

+For the 2023–24 season, Rakocevic joined the Jilin Northeast Tigers of the CBA.
+In April 2024, he joined Sagesse SC of the Lebanese Basketball League.

+On September 26, 2024, Rakocevic signed with the Ningbo Rockets of the CBA.

+In March 2025, Rakocevic joined Santeros de Aguada of the Baloncesto Superior Nacional.
+He played 15 games for Aguada before joining Capitanes de Arecibo in May.
+After five games Arecibo, he played one more game for Aguada on June 22.

+On September 26, 2025, Rakocevic signed with the Adelaide 36ers of the Australian National Basketball League (NBL) for the 2025–26 season.